junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 <br>

-**Words after chapter:** The part about Neanderthals is partially inspired by a small plot in *Everything Everywhere All at Once*.
+**Notes after chapter:** The part about Neanderthals is partially inspired by a small plot in *Everything Everywhere All at Once*.

 #### draft notes